 The Psychology of the workplace

-Psychology can be defined as the scientific study of the human mind and its functions, esp. those affecting behavior in a given context or the mental and emotional factors governing a situation or activity.
-That said, a simplified definition of workplace psychology can bethe set of mental and emotional factors that govern the workplace.
+the scientific study of the human mind and its functions, esp. those affecting behavior in a given context or the mental and emotional factors governing a situation or activity.
+That said, a simplified definition of workplace psychology can be

-You may be wondering, what does psychology have to do with the workplace?
+what does psychology have to do with the workplace?
 Permit me to explain.
 When applying for a job the first thing we tend to assess are the qualifications that it requires and we match our skill-set with that of the position to determine whether or not we should apply.
 Conventional wisdom also teaches us that if you are lacking some essential skill-set required, then it is your responsibility to go out and get it.
 Meaning, signing up for some course or degree, doing some training or self-study.
 What is often overlooked is the psychology that is required to be successful.

 In some contexts, the psychology is just as or even more important to being successful than the actual qualifications themselves.
 Some professions require you to have thick skin and others are a lot less stressful.
 Regardless of what part of the psychological spectrum your office requires, you will fail if you do not play by the rules.
 The emotional and mental factors that govern a particular job are very specific: in the same office, someone can be experiencing sheer torture while another is in pure bliss and fulfillment.
 The responsibility is then yours to recognize what is required for you to be successful.